OmkarBansod02/Animated-Animated-Product-Section/README.md

 # Next.js Animated Product Section with Card Flip

-This project demonstrates a Next.js-based product section featuring animated card flips on Click.
+This project demonstrates a Next.js-based product section featuring animated card flips on click.
 It utilizes TypeScript for type safety and Tailwind CSS for rapid styling.

 ## project preview